skrattaren/apf.rst/apf.rst

   If it's been a while since you actually read Swift, the rather bitter irony of Masklin's musings may escape you.
-The point being that the Lilliputters in "`Gulliver's Travels`_" were anything but capable of "agreeing on something long enough"; in fact they were waging a generation-spanning civil war with each other over the burning question of whether one should open one's breakfast egg at the pointy end or at
+The point being that the Lilliputters in **Gulliver's Travels** were anything but capable of "agreeing on something long enough"; in fact they were waging a generation-spanning civil war with each other over the burning question of whether one should open one's breakfast egg at the pointy end or at